CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/choose-a-conversion.md

 Supply one SDTM domain per file; `DM` is required.
 All supplied domains are currently loaded and grouped by `USUBJID` in memory.
-Add `--mapping-file sdtm-terminology.yaml` and `--term-audit-tsv terminology.tsv` when the data owner has reviewed terminology rules.
+Add `--mapping-file sdtm-terminology.yaml` and `--term-audit terminology.tsv` when the data owner has reviewed terminology rules.
 Details:
 [CDISC Dataset-JSON](dataset-json) and
 [Dataset-JSON to BFF mapping](datasetjson2bff).